FarPay/PaymentSolitions/Aiia/Onboard.md

 To ensure smooth processing, please remember to save the completed form as a PDF before submission.

 ### Submission Process
-Once the form is completed and signed by an authorized individual within the company (such as the CTO or CFO), it should be emailed to aiia.kyc@mastercard.com for the KYC process.
+Once the form is completed and signed by an authorized individual within the company (such as the CEO, CTO, or CFO), it should be emailed to aiia.kyc@mastercard.com for the KYC process.

 ### Completion Confirmation
 Upon completion of the KYC process, MasterCard will provide a "DestinationId" via email.
 Please provide this DestinationId to FarPay Support.
 Once this step is done, your Aiia Onboarding process will be complete.